Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-1/build.typ

 #grid(
   figure(
     image("build/2024.08.23-1.jpg", width: 175pt),
-    caption: "We cut the edge of the drivetrain C-channel to prevent the mobile goal from hitting it."
+    caption: "We cut the edge of the drivetrain C-channel to prevent the mobile goal from hitting it" ),
-  ),
   [
     === Materials